 Here are some favorite GLBT-welcoming lodgings in St. Augustine.
 Have a look at the St. Augustine, Ponte Vedra & The Beaches Visitors and Convention Bureau website for more information on what to see and do in the area.
 If you're combining your visit with trips nearby, check out the Jacksonville Gay Hotels Guide and Amelia Island Gay Hotels Guide, both of which list plenty of inviting options in those areas.

 Just a couple of blocks from the historic heart of St. Augustine, including Flagler College and Castillo de San Marcos, the LGBT-owned At Journey's End B&B (89 Cedar St.) is a charming and peaceful hideaway with a helpful staff and all sorts of much-appreciated amenities, including complimentary beer and wine, afternoon snacks, full breakfast, and Wi-Fi.
-In this late-19th-century wood-frame Victorian, guests can choose from among five rooms, including the tropically furnished Key West Suite (which has its own private entrance) and the ultra-romantic Egypt Room, with its two-person steam shower and private veranda.
+In this late-19th-century wood-frame Victorian, guests can choose from among five rooms, including the tropically furnished Key West Suite (which has its own private entrance) and the ultra-romantic Howard Carter Room—formerly the Egypt Room—with its two-person steam shower and private veranda.
 Rates are moderate considering the level of service and comfort.

 If it's a beachfront getaway you're after, consider staying at the gay-friendly Beacher's Lodge (6970 A1A South, St. Augustine Beach) in St. Augustine Beach.
 The 95-room, mid-priced hotel overlooking the sandy sweep of Crescent Beach is just 10 miles south of historic downtown St. Augustine and is right by several casual restaurants and pubs.
 It's a great compromise if you're wanting to soak up the history of the region but still prefer a larger property rather than a B&B, and you want to be on the beach or by the pool, which is one of this property's best amenities.
 Rooms have casual resort furnishings and are quite spacious, with the largest suites at 550 square feet; all units have kitchenettes or full kitchens.
 The property is pet-friendly, too.

 The gay-owned Saragossa Inn (34 Saragossa St.) is on a quiet block in downtown St. Augustine, just a quick and pleasant stroll from countless restaurants and attractions.
-This handsome 1920s Arts and Crafts home with six handsomely furnished rooms—each with a private bath and wet bar—is upscale but not reasonably priced.
+This handsome 1920s Arts and Crafts home with six handsomely furnished rooms—each with a private bath and wet bar—is upscale but not unreasonably priced.
 Guests are treated to a three-course breakfast each morning, and the innkeepers can help to arrange a variety of activities in the area, from in-room couples massage to historic carriage rides.
 Romantic touches in some rooms include four-poster canopy beds and fireplaces.
 You'll also find refrigerators, microwaves, coffeemakers, hairdryers, Wi-Fi, and other contemporary conveniences in each room.